idiv-biodiversity/git-knowledge-base/resolve-feature-branches.md

 * 62a0ee9 ...
 ```

-**Note:** All histories *before the merge* below are already rebased like this!

 ## resolving methods

-History before the merge:
+The history *before the merge* for all examples below looks like this:

 ```
 * d2e7011 (HEAD -> topic/feature) fixes issue with feature